-The attendance policy is stated in the University of Miami Bulletin, 2023-2024.
-Regular and punctual attendance at classes and clinical learning experiences is expected of all students.
-Each professor will announce during the first meeting the professor's policies regarding pop quizzes, missed examinations, and late or missed work.
+The attendance policy is stated in the University of Miami Bulletin, 2024-2025.
+Regularand punctual attendance during class, clinical, and lab learning experiences is expected of all students.
+Each professor will announce during the first meeting the professor's policies regarding pop guizzes, missed examinations, and late or missed work.
 Lecture and clinical attendance is a very important aspect of meeting the objectives of the nursing courses.
 In nursing courses with clinical experiences, students are required to attend all assigned clinical days for each clinical course.
 BSN lectures and clinicals are offered on an extended schedule, which may include evenings and/or weekends.
 Missed clinical days must be made up on designated weekends before the end of the semester.
 Clinical absence(s) may jeopardize a student's ability to meet clinical objectives and may lead to course failure.
-If absent due to illness or extenuating circumstances the student will needto provide a note from a health care provider using the form found in Appendix L. The student must bring the completed form to the Associate Dean's office, prior to attending clinicals.
-Students are required to notify the clinical instructor of their absence, at least one hour prior to the start of the clinical.
-If the clinical instructor cannot be reached, the student must contact the course coordinator and the office of the Associate Dean of Undergraduate Nursing Programs via email (through UM's outlook) or by calling 305-284-2601.
+If absent due to illness or extenuating circumstances the student will need to provide a clearance letter or form from a health care provider such as the form found in Appendix L. The student must bring the completed form to the clinical faculty and course coordinator, prior to attending clinicals, lab, simulation or lecture.
+Students are required to notify the clinical faculty of their absence, at least one hour prior to the start of the clinical.
+If the clinical faculty cannot be reached, the student must contact the course coordinator and the office of the Associate Dean of Undergraduate Nursing Programs via email (through UM's outlook) or by calling 305-284-2601.
 Failure to follow notification process is grounds for dismissal.